DIY (Do-It-Yourself) Self-Hypnosis Tips on this page include:

 (Notice how life might expand a bit more due to experiencing something more completely.)

-5. Check in with the body after consuming food/drink (maybe it’s 5 bites, 1/2 a plate of food or half glass of beverage… also see point 2).
-Fact: It can take up to 20 minutes for the brain to catch up with the physical body being truly full.
+5. Check in with the body after consuming food/drink (maybe it’s 3-5 bites, 1/2 a plate of food or half glass of beverage… also see point 2).
+Fact: It can take up to 20 minutes for the brain to catch up with the physical body being truly full (if this link doesn’t work, google this for data).
 Are you eating at an experiential pace to know how you feel?